 I’ve played golf my whole life.
-However, I didn’t truly appreciated the sport until fall of 2013.
+However, I didn’t truly appreciated the sport until 2013.
 At this time I fell victim to what you may call a “golf addiction”.
 I played as often as possible, chipped in the hallways (and into the walls- see below) and putted in the kitchen.

 As I played golf more often, I noticed a few points of pain.

 1) Organizing rounds and outings could be a hassle.
 Many times calling, texting, emailing and waiting for responses from playing partners resulted in an incomplete group or no round at all AND trying to collect money, split pairings and coordinate with the course wasn’t easy.
 Especially as the size of the group got bigger.

 2) It was hard to find anyone to play with outside of my existing network.

 3) There wasn’t anywhere to share and store my memories from the course.
 A week after playing a round with some high school buddies we were all still asking for the pictures and videos from the round.

 As I searched, I began to see an opportunity.
 After many conversations on the course, I realized I wasn’t the only one running into these points of pain.
 So- I set out to solve them.

 I put pen to paper and tried to figure out what could be done to solve these problems.
 After a lot of conversations, chicken scratch and whiteboard sessions with anyone who would listen to me, I had an idea.
 This “idea” is and always will be evolving and changing- but it was a good first step.
 I had figured out the problems I wanted to solve.
 The harder question, was how?